 Ardha Adho Mukha Svanasana (Half Downward-Facing Dog Pose)

-Benefits: This a great pose to do outside with a support, such as a tree or wall, since you’re connected with your whole body to the world around you.
+Benefits: This a great pose to do outside with a support, such as a tree or a wall, since you’re connected with your whole body to the world around you.

 How to do it: Begin in Tadasana (Mountain Pose) about three feet away from your support.
 Hinge forward from your hips to form a 90-degree angle with your body, firming the abdominals to keep your torso straight.
 Hold for 30 seconds, then release.